 A : The term microcap means micro-capitalization.
-We are talking about a publicly traded company that has a market capitalization of less than 300 million dollars.
-The most well-known term to describe a microcap is a penny stock.
-Even if the penny stock often refers to uninteresting or poor quality companies, it’s still possible to find profitable companies with good potential and that’s what we are aiming to make you discover here at Espace Microcaps.
+Microcaps are publicly-traded companies with a market capitalization of $300 million or less.
+Another way of calling them that you might have heard is ”penny stocks”.
+Even though ”penny stock” often refers to uninteresting or low-quality companies, it’s possible to find profitable businesses with great long-term potential.
+That’s what we are aiming to help you discover here at Espace Microcaps.

-A : The market capitalization of a publicly traded company is simply the multiplication of the stock price by the total number of shares outstanding.
-Let’s say company ABC has 20 million shares outstanding, and they each have a 2$ market value, the market capitalization of ABC is then 40 million dollars (20 million shares*2$/share).
+A : The market capitalization of a publicly-traded company is simply the multiplication of the stock price by the total number of shares outstanding.
+Let’s say company ABC has 20 million shares outstanding, and each share is worth $2, then the market capitalization of ABC is $40 million (20 million shares x $2/share).

 A : Our philosophy at Espace Microcaps is to take advantage of the stock market inefficiencies.
-Few financial analysts, banking institutions or investment funds watch microcap companies because they are just too small for these big players.
-Consequently, it’s possible for the average investor who does his own research to find high potential companies and buy them before they expand and are discovered by the professionals.
+Few analysts, banks and investment funds look at microcap companies because they are just too small for these big players.
+Thus, it’s possible for small retail investors who do their own research to find great companies early, before they get discovered by the professionals at much higher prices.

-A : Yes, microcaps are a high volatility asset class.
-It is however possible to minimize the risk factor by having strong investment criteria, being disciplined and making sure to conduct good due diligence before investing.
+A : Yes, microcaps are a highly volatile asset class.
+However, it is possible to minimize risk by sticking to strong investment criteria, being disciplined, and making sure to conduct proper due diligence before investing.

 A : There is no minimum amount of money.
-However, it is important to consider the brokerage fees (usually between 5$ and 20$ by transaction) and the time spent researching and analysing companies to determine which amount is optimal for you to start with.
+However, it is important to consider the brokerage fees (usually between $5 and $20 per transaction) and the time spent researching and analyzing companies to determine which amount is optimal for you to start with.

 A : No, anyone can invest in microcaps.
-Of course, any experience directly or indirectly related to stock market or finance can be a huge plus, but it is totally possible to start from scratch and become very good if you put in the efforts to get there.
+Of course, any experience in business or finance can be a huge plus, but it is totally possible to start from scratch and become a seasoned investor if you put in the efforts to get there.

 A : We don’t have the proper qualifications required by the AMF (Autorité des Marchés Financiers) to make any personal recommendations.
-We like to share our investment thesis publicly on the website and we encourage you to read our articles so you can make your own opinion about which stocks to buy depending on your goals and risk tolerance.
+We like to share some investment theses publicly on the website and we encourage you to read our articles so you can make your own opinion about which stocks to buy depending on your goals and risk tolerance.

-A : Learning about the microcaps and stock market world is a long process and we suggest you begin today and learn a little bit more every day to get better.
-We began that way too!
-A lot of resources are available out there to help you, you can visit the ”useful links” section for more details.
+A : Learning about microcaps and the stock market can be a long process and we suggest you get started today.
+Aim to learn a little bit more every day and you will quickly get better.
+We started that way too!
+Also, you are in the right place to find educational articles and a community of passionate investors.